teddynted/website-content/content/blog/creating-cl-cd-workflow-using-github-actions-for-react-app.md

 cd react-native-github-pages
 ```

-We are not going to do much on the code, just change this wording `Open up App.js to start working on your app` to `Hello World!`, as shown below `App.js`:
+We are not going to do much on the code, just change this wording `Open up App.js to start working on your app` to `Hello World!`, as shown below in the `App.js` file:

 ```javascript
 import { StatusBar } from 'expo-status-bar';